John Burnett, Baron Burnett: Political career

-In the 1997, he won the seat of Devon West and Torridge as a Liberal Democrat MP.
+In 1997, he won the seat of Devon West and Torridge as a Liberal Democrat MP.
 He succeeded Emma Nicholson as MP for the constituency, after her defection in 1995 from the Conservative Party to the Liberal Democrats, and her elevation as a Liberal Democrat peer.
-Burnett was re-elected in the 2001 General Election.
+Burnett was re-elected in the 2001 general election.

 He was the Liberal Democrats frontbench Spokesperson on Home Affairs from May 1997 – July 2004 and on Justice from July 2004 – May 2005.

 Following Burnett's decision to stand down in 2005, there was a swing of 5,000 votes in the 2005 election against Burnett's Liberal Democrat successor as candidate, David Walter.
 The constituency was reduced in size in a 2006 Boundary Commission re-alignment, and was retained by the Conservative Party.

 In April 2006 it was announced that Burnett would be created a life peer to join the Liberal Democrat ranks in the House of Lords, and on 31 May he was created Baron Burnett, of Whitchurch in the County of Devon.

 Burnett for much of his 8 years in Parliament had been regarded among his fellow Liberal Democrat MPs as "the cat that walked alone": he distanced himself over his Party's stance on the war in Iraq, for example.

 One of the high points of Burnett's parliamentary career was his promotion of the Bill which became the Limited Liability Partnerships Act 2000, allowing solicitors, for example, to remain in the traditional partnership arrangements while having some of the benefits of limited companies.

 In the House of Lords, he has spoken primarily on armed forces issues.